Electricity Planning

 • Reducing winter demand for power.

-As we look to the future, we are working to advance our grid-scale battery in Whitehorse, upgrade our hydro generating stations, launch the next version of our demand side management program, Peak Smart Home, and replace end-of-life thermal generation.
+As we look to the future, we are working to advance our grid-scale battery storage system in Whitehorse, upgrade our hydro generating stations, build our demand side management program, Peak Smart Home, and replace end-of-life thermal generation in various communities.
 These projects will help to address growing demand, but we know that additional resources are still needed in the short- and long-term.

 OUR PATH FORWARD

-Great opportunities exist for Yukon Energy to partner with First Nation governments and development corporations, and other levels of government to build the sustainable energy future that Yukoners need.
+Great opportunities exist for Yukon Energy to partner with First Nation governments and development corporations, and other levels of government to build the resilient and renewable energy future that Yukoners need.
 First Nations' involvement in the energy sector provides opportunities for meaningful economic development while ensuring projects are built with respect for environmental stewardship.

 We are focusing on our plans for the short-term:

 Actions over the next five years will ensure we have a robust and reliable electricity system, regardless of the season.
-Our short-term actions, focused on infrastructure renewal, increasing winter capacity, and ensuring a resilient transmission and distribution system, are essential to meet our future climate targets.
-We need a strong foundation to set us up for a modern, adaptable grid that can safely integrate the next generation of renewables.
-These detailed actions will be released in early 2025 after the approval of Yukon Energy’s 5-year capital plan.
+Our short-term actions, focused on infrastructure renewal, increasing winter capacity, and ensuring a resilient transmission and distribution system, are essential to building a more renewable future.
+We need a strong foundation to set us up for a modern, adaptable grid that can safely integrate the next generation of intermittent renewables.
+An overview of these detailed actions will be released in 2025.

 We are also developing our vision for the future:

-Through the development of our strategic plan and an integrated resource plan, we will establish and articulate our long-term strategic vision as we work to build a clean, resilient electricity grid.
-These documents will provide a framework for us to deliver reliable and sustainable electricity to Yukoners for the next twenty-five years.
-Ultimately, the work we are undertaking will chart a path to net-zero, as we explore options for the next set of large-scale renewable energy projects and emerging technologies needed to support future growth and achieve our long-term clean energy goals.
+Through the development of our roadmap to 2050 and an integrated resource plan, we will establish and articulate our long-term strategic vision as we work to build a more renewable and resilient electricity grid.
+These documents will provide a framework for us to deliver reliable electricity to Yukoners for the next twenty-five years.
+Ultimately, the work we are undertaking will chart a path to the future, as we explore options for the next set of large-scale renewable energy projects and emerging technologies needed to support future growth in the Yukon.

 As these planning processes unfold, we will provide updates and opportunities to learn more about our journey ahead.